MasterChef South Africa season 5

 The fifth season of MasterChef South Africa was announced on 17 January 2024, premiered 13 July 2024 on SABC 3 and concluded on 23 November.
 The season was won by Bridget Mangwandi while Nabila Shamshum was the runner-up.
-Bridget is officially the youngest MasterChef Winner in franchise history as she is a few months younger than Dara Yu, who was also crowned the world’s youngest winner.
+Bridget is officially the youngest MasterChef winner in the global franchise history, as she is a few months younger than Dara Yu, who was also crowned the world’s youngest winner.

 Returning judges for this season were Zola Nene and Justine Drake.
 They were joined by new judge Katlego Mlambo.
 Filming took place from 29 April – 8 June 2024 in Cape Town.
-Series Director was Geoffrey Butler.